A Doctor’s Journal Entry for August 6, 1945: ICSE Class 9 English

 It took some time for me to understand

-(ii) ‘My mind /Ran at high speed, my body crept behind’.
-Explain.
+(ii) ‘My mind/Ran at high speed, my body crept behind’.
+What does this reveal about the speaker’s condition?

-(iii) How did people look like?
+(iii) What did people look like?
 What had happened to them?

-(iv) Why were some people moving with stretched hands?
+(iv) Why were some people moving with outstretched hands?
+Had they lost their senses?

 (v) What common thing among the victims of the holocaust was noticed by the doctor on his way to the hospital?